ShiftForward/icfpc2014/README.md

 After a quick read of the implementation (and a somewhat befuddled feeling caused by the realisation that we would be implementing two compilers for two unknown processors in two days), we started designing a compiler (transpiler?) for a simple Lisp, which we called `LambdaLisp`, that targeted the `General Compute Coprocessor`.
-Some theoretically questions over what would be possible to do with with GCC were debated over a Sushi lunch, followed by a coordinated attack to the implementation of `LambdaLisp` (which was pretty much following through the specification).
+Some theoretical questions over what would be possible to do with the GCC were debated over a Sushi lunch, followed by a coordinated attack on the implementation of `LambdaLisp` (which was pretty much following through the specification).
 In order to have a global namespace, we created an initial environment frame of configurable size filled with zeros.
 Whenever we were transpiling `LambdaLisp` to `GCC`, we kept a stack of names to environment